Instruments

 Components

-The LSST Science Camera is about 1.65 meters across and 3 meters long, and contains lenses, filters, shutter, sensors, cryostats and electronics.
+The LSST Camera is about 1.65 meters across and 3 meters long, and contains lenses, filters, shutter, sensors, cryostats and electronics.

 The shutter's two sides slide back and forth to expose and then cover the focal plane.
 The nominal shutter open/close time is 1 second.